istio/istio.io/content/pt-br/docs/reference/config/security/conditions/index.md

 ---

-This page describes the supported keys and value formats you can use as conditions in the `when` field of [authorization policy resources](/pt-br/docs/reference/config/security/authorization-policy/).
+This page describes the supported keys and value formats you can use as conditions in the `when` field of an [authorization policy rule](/pt-br/docs/reference/config/security/authorization-policy/#Rule).

 {{< warning >}}
 Unsupported keys and values are silently ignored.